marcraft2/tesla-carplay/tesla-doc.md

 ## Installation guide for tesla navigator

-We are going to create a Wifi networks from a rabesperry and a 4G chip.
-Tesla will connect to this WiFi networks, and carplay will be available through a website hosted on the rabeberry in the tesla browser.
+We are going to create a Wifi networks from a Raspberry Pi and a 4G chip.
+Tesla will connect to this WiFi networks, and Carplay will be available through a website hosted on the Raspberry Pi in the tesla browser.

 Requirement